-The co-chairs of Congressional Gaming Caucus, which include a Pennsylvania Congressman, have proposed bipartisan legislation to repeal the federal excise tax and head taxes on legal sportsbooks.
+The co-chairs of the Congressional Gaming Caucus, which include a Pennsylvania congressman, have proposed bipartisan legislation to repeal the federal excise tax and head taxes on legal sportsbooks.

 PA Congressman behind the tax repeal effort, AGA backs efforts

-Guy Reschenthaler (pictured), a Republican who reps a suburban Pittsburgh district, joined Dina Titus, a Democrat from Nevada, in the repeal effort, praised by the American Gaming Association (AGA).
+Guy Reschenthaler (pictured), a Republican who represents a suburban Pittsburgh district, joined Dina Titus, a Democrat from Nevada, in the repeal effort, which is being praised by the American Gaming Association (AGA).

 “To absorb the unnecessary burden of these taxes, legal sportsbooks are forced to offer worse odds and payouts or reduce investment in promoting legal betting channels to the public.
 Furthermore, the head tax serves as an impediment to hiring at a time when providing jobs is critical.

-“I’m grateful to the Congressional Gaming Caucus’ Co-Chairs.
+“I’m grateful to the Congressional Gaming Caucus’s co-chairs.
 Eliminating these taxes is a long-overdue step to enable a legal, regulated environment for sports betting that will better protect customers and generate much-needed revenue for state and local economies.”

 Handle tax and head tax targeted for repeal

-The Internal Revenue Code requires legal betting operators to pay a .25% federal excise tax on all wagers – the handle tax.
-Additionally, a $50 annual “head tax” is levied for every employee who receives bets.
+The Internal Revenue Code requires legal betting operators to pay a 0.25% federal excise tax on all wagers — the handle tax.
+Additionally, a $50 annual head tax is levied for every employee who receives bets.
 Collectively, the taxes accounted for less than $33 million in federal tax dollars in 2019.